Pureed Diets As a Fine Dining Experience

 Ricardo Gomez is the Regional Director of Dining Services at Brookdale Senior Living Solutions.
-Brookdale offers new answers to the age-old question of aging.
-Framing everything we do inside your vision for all the places you’d still like your life to go.
-As an individual.
-A couple.
-A family.
-Being a trusted partner in bringing all those places you seek in life- to life.
-By listening to your needs.
-Understanding the life you want for yourself or your loved one.
-Then customizing a solution that puts life, close within reach.
+Brookdale offers new answers that deal with the question of aging.
+We frame everything we do inside your vision for all the places you’d still like your life to go, whether as an individual, a couple or a family.

 We do this in more than 600 retirement communities, and with a wide range of innovative programs and services.
 Brookdale has nearly 50,000 associates whose passion, courage and true sense of partnership make Brookdale what it is.
 More than a company, it is a calling.

 Do you have any pureed food cooking tips or recipes?
 What do you think about the pureed food images in this article?
 Would you eat them?
 Share your thoughts with us in the comments below.